-In this episode, we hear from Francisco “Disco” Morales, Talent Acquisition Lead for Technology and Security at Canva, about his flexible working experience after the birth of his first child.
+In this episode, our The 100% Project host Hilary Lamb speaks with Francisco “Disco” Morales, Talent Acquisition Lead for Technology and Security at Canva, about his flexible working experience after the birth of his first child.

 Today I’m talking with Francisco Morales, also known as Disco.
 He is the talent acquisition lead for engineering and security at Canva.
 Welcome Disco.